+\begin{rem} In \cite{R1} it is proved that all nontrivial surgeries on fibered hyperbolic knots with fractional Dehn twist coefficient zero contain a co-orientable taut foliation.
+A similar result does not hold for links.
+In fact, all fibered hyperbolic two-bridge links have fractional Dehn twist coefficient zero (on both boundary components).
+This can be proved by finding appropriate arcs moved to the left and to the right and by using \cite[Proposition~3.1]{HKM1}.
+Nonetheless, this family contains infinitely many $L$-space links. \end{rem} \textbf{Conventions.} Thorough the section we will use the following conventions: \begin{itemize} \item we fix a fiber surface $S$ for the two-bridge link $L=L(2b_1,\dots, 2b_n)$ and we fix its orientation as in Figure \ref{fig:plumbing two bridge}.
+With the induced orientation, $L$ has linking number

-where $n=2k+1$.
-When a link is fibered there is a natural choice of meridians and longitudes that is in general different from the one induced by the ambient manifold $S^3$.
-It is obtained as follows.
-We fix an oriented fiber surface $S$ for the link $L$, so that $S^3\setminus {\rm int}(N_L)\cong \frac{S\times [0,1]}{\sim_h}$, where $N_L$ is a tubular neighbourhood of $L$.
+where $n=2k+1$; \item when a link is fibered there is a natural choice of meridians and longitudes that is in general different from the one induced by the ambient manifold $S^3$, obtained as follows.
+We identify $S^3\setminus {\rm int}(N_L)\cong \frac{S\times [0,1]}{\sim_h}$, where $N_L$ is a tubular neighbourhood of $L$.
 We fix a point $x_i$ in each boundary component of $S$ and we consider the curves $\mu_i=\frac{\{x_i\}\times [0,1]}{\sim_{h}}$ oriented in the direction of ascending $t\in [0,1]$ as meridians and the boundary components $\lambda_i$ of $S$ as longitudes.
 By definition of fibered link, the meridians defined in this way coincide with the usual meridians of the link.
-On the other hand these longitudes do not coincide in general with the canonical longitudes of the link.
-In fact, if for each component $K_i$ of $L$ we denote by $l_i$ the canonical longitude of $K_i$ we have
+On the other hand these longitudes do not coincide in general with the canonical longitudes of the link components.
+In fact, letting $l_i$ denote the canonical longitude of $K_i$, we have that

 as elements in $H_1(\partial N_{K_i}, \matZ)$, where $N_{K_i}$ is the connected component of $N_L$ containing $K_i$.